Catalyst Pedals: A New Way to Pedal & Power Your Bike

 One of James’ main points is that using flat pedals for training can help develop or restore good pedaling habits, inject freshness into the pedaling motion, and lead to a better pedal stroke when (and if) you choose to reinstitute clipless pedals for racing or other reasons.
 I contend, however, that the platform pedals are an end in themselves, not just a means to an end, and that most riders who do not earn a living from riding would benefit from using them almost exclusively.
 Certainly, this is true from a foot health perspective, but I think also from a performance perspective.

-Learning to ride for the first year or two on flats (at the very least) can help you build a solid technique foundation, so that if you ultimately opt to use clipless pedals you’ll get more out of them.
-And while clipless pedals may increase performance in certain racing situations, it isn’t a massive improvement and clipless pedals should never become a crutch for suboptimal pedaling technique.
+Learning to ride for the first year or two (at the very least) on flats can help you build a solid technique foundation, so that if you ultimately opt to use clipless pedals you’ll get more out of them.
+And while clipless pedals may increase performance in certain racing situations, it isn’t a massive improvement, and clipless pedals should never become a crutch for suboptimal pedaling technique.
 James has coined the term “barefoot pedaling” to describe the application of barefoot training concepts for runners to cycling, and he believes that barefoot pedaling is an essential experience for every rider.
 The best way to practice barefoot pedaling, he notes, is to spend some time on flat pedals.

 According to James,

 To me, “barefoot pedaling” means trying to restore more natural foot movement and posture.
 This requires a two-part approach.
 Part one is using flat pedals and shoes that have pliable soles and no arch support.
 This will help the feet move more naturally and allow for minor deviations in foot placement.
 Part two is standing up to pedal as much as possible.
 This will get the neck and spine straight and the hips under the shoulders, and it will promote a more natural movement pattern.